As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 English Bulldog playfully shows his bottom!

-It’s never normal for your furry friend to have discharge from their anus and if you’ve noticed your dog’s butt is leaking, it’s time to call a vet.
+It’s never normal for your furry friend to have discharge from their anus, and if you’ve noticed your dog’s rear end is leaking, it’s time to call a vet.
 This issue is something I see with relative frequency in my clinic and it can cause a lot of worry for owners.

-Why is there a leak from my dog’s bottom?
-Top potential causes.
+Why is there a leak (discharge) from my dog’s bottom?
+4 most likely causes.

 vet cleaning a dog's bottom with a pad